input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 Cardano and Ethereum feature different staking systems.
 Cardano users [delegate](https://www.essentialcardano.io/glossary/delegation) their ada to stake pools run by SPOs, while Ethereum does not natively support delegation.

 Ethereum users can either run their own validating node, stake through a third-party operator as a service, or stake through pooled staking.
-Solo home staking on Ethereum requires a minimum of 32 ETH and a dedicated computer connected to the internet 24/7, while staking as a service and pooled staking also have their own constraints.
+Solo home staking on Ethereum requires a minimum of 32 ETH and a dedicated computer connected to the internet 24/7 while staking as a service and pooled staking also have their own constraints.
 Ethereum penalizes a validator that acts against the network through [slashing](https://www.essentialcardano.io/glossary/slashing).

 On Cardano, Ouroboros provides incentives for good behavior instead.
-Each SPO pledges funds to their pool to make it more attractive and earn a higher percentage of rewards.
+Each SPO pledges funds to its pool to make it more attractive and earn a higher percentage of rewards.
 Dishonest behavior will result in loss of rewards.
 Leading-edge game theory techniques have contributed to this strategy too.

 Finally, staking on Cardano is more convenient than on Ethereum as there is no locking (users can withdraw ada at any time), there is no minimum stake requirement, rewards get automatically assigned, and the custody always remains with an ada holder.